JuriLu/RemixExpense/README.md

 1. index (the word) denotes the main page that should be loaded for a given path For Example, in Expenses folder in routes, index.jsx is expenses/   route Another Example, in Routes folder, index.jsx stands for /    route, so just the main route [your-domain.com/] => index.jsx

+2. Layout Routes => Or Layout components are like shared components in Angular that can be placed in the main index and will not be repeated in each component